-There’s pros and cons for both types but for our purposes today, all I’ll say is that you’ll need a rifle that’s got a maximum power output of 11.5 ft lbs.
+There are pros and cons for both types but for our purposes, all I’ll say is that you’ll need a rifle that’s got a maximum power output of 11.5 ft lbs.
 These rifles are available without a licence, but bear in mind the current laws of the land.

 However, from the age of 14 you can shoot an airgun on your own, and without adult supervision, provided you are on private land and have the consent of the landowner.
 You’ll find the law explained, along with official advice on safety and security, here: https://basc.org.uk/firearms/airgun-guidance-and-fact-sheets/

 What calibre do you use?
 An old adage used to go “Use .177 for feather and a .22 for fur” and although this is good advice, it’s not gospel.
 A well-placed shot, in any calibre, will result in a clean, humane kill.
-Again this debate has been going on since the dawn of airgunning so, my advice?
-Opt for your own personal choice and learn to use that properly.
-Now, having said that, there are times when one calibre may be better than the other, but I’ve found that with rabbits, a good head shot with any size pellet will humanely kill the coney.
+Again this debate has been going on since the dawn of airgunning so, my advice is to make your choice and learn to use that properly.
+There are times when one calibre may be better than the other, but I’ve found that with rabbits, a good head shot with any size pellet will humanely kill the coney.

 Once you’ve got your rifle, you’re going to need a scope.
 For any type of hunting work, I honestly believe in the use of a decent set of optics.
-Telescopic sights comes in all sizes; but for hunting, I’d advise something in the range of a 3-9 magnification setting.
+Telescopic sights come in all sizes; but for hunting, I’d advise a zoom model with a 3 – 9X magnification setting.
 This gives you the best compromise and versatility in that you can use the lower magnifications in dull light conditions, as this allows more light to reach your shooting eye, or due to the wider field of view the lower end gives you, you can check out the ground ahead for possible prey.

 Once you’ve located your quarry, then it’s only a matter of moments to zoom up to a useful 9x magnification which makes the actual taking of the shot so much easier.